 HPV is a virus that most people are exposed to when they are sexually active.
 This is irrespective of safe sex practices.
-In a small percentage of women the virus is not cleared and goes onto turn into pre-cancerous cells and very rarely cancerous cells.
+In a small percentage of women the virus is not cleared and turns into pre-cancerous cells and—very rarely—cancerous cells.
 As the process is slow, regular screening will allow identification of any changes and treatment before cancer develops.

 What lifestyle changes can help reduce the risk of HPV and cervical cancer?

 There are a number of lifestyle changes that you can make such as:

 Condoms are very important in reducing sexually transmitted diseases, but do not wholly protect against HPV as the virus is present in the whole genital area (a so-called “field effect”).
 As a consequence, even individuals who practice safe sex are at risk of contracting HPV, and as such should consider screening.
 Be aware that HPV also plays an important role in mouth and anal cancer meaning that unprotected oral and anal sex may also spread HPV.

 The combination of smoking and already having HPV is more likely to lead to cervical cancer.
 Women who smoke and have HPV are twice as likely to have pre-cancerous cells in the cervix.